inSileco/inSileco.github.io/README.md

 ### Color palette

-We used a set of color throughout the website:
+We used a set of colors throughout the website:

 - Main: "#3fb3b2";
 - Yellow-logo: "#ffdd55";